Chapter 1: Prehistoric Art

 Disemboweled bison and bird-headed human figure?
 Cave at Lascaux, c.
 16,000-14,000 B.C.E.

-Figure 1.4 Disemboweled bison and bird-headed human figure?
+Figure 1.4: This cave drawing may depict a disemboweled bison and bird-headed human figure.
 Cave at Lascaux, ca. 16,000–14,000 BCE.

 A bison, drawn in strong, black lines, bristles with energy as the fur on the back of its neck stands up and the head is radically turned to face the viewer.
 A form drawn under the bison’s abdomen is interpreted as internal organs spilling out from a wound.
 A more crudely drawn form positioned below and to the left of the bison may represent a humanoid figure with the head of a bird.
 Nearby, a thin line is topped with another bird, and there is also an arrow with barbs.
 Further below and to the far left, the partial outline of a rhinoceros can be identified.